anniedoris/design_qa/README.md

 The dataset can be found in the ```dataset``` directory.
 The dataset is split into three sections: Rule Extraction, Rule Comprehension, and Rule Evaluation.
 Each dataset section has two different subsets, each of which corresponds with a specific task needed to design according to technical documentation.
 Examples of the segments and subsets are as follows:

 ### Rule Extraction
 This segment of the dataset tests a model's ability to extract requested information from a lengthy technical document.
 The questions in this segment do not involve images.
+The Rule Extraction question-answer pairs are further divided into two subsets: Retrieval QAs and Compilation QAs.

 #### Retrieval QAs
 These questions ask the model to extract a specific rule from the 2024 FSAE competition rules.
 The retrieval QAs can be found in ```dataset/rule_extraction/rule_retrieval_qa.csv```.
 All of the questions have the format: